MicrosoftDocs/architecture-center/docs/guide/iot/migrate-iot-solution-azure-content.md

 You must have read access to the underlying event hub to set up the trigger.
 When the function is triggered, the message passed to the function is typed as a string.
 For an example that shows the integration between Azure Function and IoT Hub, see [Azure IoT Hub bindings for Azure Functions](/azure/azure-functions/functions-bindings-event-iot).

-### Using Azure Services for data storage and analytics
+### Use Azure Services for data storage and analytics

 Azure offers services for a wide variety of data-related needs, including ones you would expect like file storage and relational databases [Azure SQL](https://azure.microsoft.com/products/azure-sql) and managed open source databases like [PostgreSQL](https://azure.microsoft.com/products/postgresql).
 Azure also offers more specialized services, such [Azure Data Explorer](https://azure.microsoft.com/products/data-explorer) and [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db).